Miniature Diamond Eddy Kite

 requiring extra attention to keep people from walking into the line.

-feet of line on each winder, which is enough to get them about twenty feet off the ground.
+thirty feet of line on each winder, which is enough to get them well off the ground.

 They can also be flown indoors by letting out a length of line and walking across the room,